 How to Store Watermelon and Other Watermelon Tid Bits

 Once you have your watermelon at home, here are a few other tidbits that might be helpful to know:

-- Once cut, store your watermelon in the fridge.
+- Once cut, store watermelon in the fridge.
 Either wrap cut edges with plastic wrap or store cubed melon in a sealed container.
 But only store cut watermelon for 2-3 days to prevent it from getting gritty.

 Extended cold turns watermelon gritty and flavorless.
 TWEET THIS